eztaah/wlang/README.md

     -e, --to-executable             assemble and link the asmed assembly code into an executable
                                         - GNU assembler (as) and GNU linker (ld) will be needed during compilation time.
                                         - the generated executable will only run on x86_64 architecture and requires a Linux system.
 ```

 <br>

 ## Building the compiler from source

-Navigate to the projet directory and execute this command :
+Navigate to the project directory and execute this command:
 ```shell
 cd compiler
 make release